TritonDataCenter/rfd/rfd/0027/README.md

 ###### Option 3 (Self populated caching)
 The client caches all metrics and allows for a configurable per metric expiration.
-Metric Client Proxy requests do not result in metric collection, instead metrics are automatically collected by the client on a timer.
+Metric Agent Proxy requests do not result in metric collection, instead metrics are automatically collected by the client on a timer.

 ------